joe-damore/close-tabs-to-the-right-item/README.md

-# close-tabs-to-the-right-item
+# Close Tabs to the Right Menu Item
-Adds a "Close Tabs to the Right" tab context menu item in Firefox v78+
+Firefox extension that adds a "Close Tabs to the Right" tab context menu item in Firefox v78+.